 Types of Foundations or Footings

-8 Types of the foundation-footing is use in construction are,
+8 Types of the foundation-footing are used in construction are,

 Mat or Raft Foundation.

-Isolated footing is commonly use in reinforced cement concrete columns because it very is simple and most economical as compare to the other footings.
-This footing is use to support a single RCC Column.
+The isolated footing is commonly used in reinforced cement concrete columns because it very is simple and most economical as compared to the other footings.
+This footing is used to support a single RCC Column.
 The isolated footings are independent footings for every column and provided for each column separately in buildings.

 Restriction in Isolated Footings: